patrickgods1/AutoSigns/README.txt

 AutoSigns is an application designed to automate the following:

-1. Downloading the Section Schedule Daily Summary from Destiny and creating a sorted/formatted report.
+1. Extract/loading the Section Schedule Daily Summary report.
+2. Transform the data by sorting/formating the report.
-2. Creating the signage for classes running.
+3. Creating the signage from the final report.
 This includes:
     a.
 Classroom signs
     b.
 Daily Schedules
     c.
 PowerPoint slide deck for TV display

 -------- Prerequisites --------